dell/omnia/docs/source/Troubleshooting/knownissues.rst

 .. image:: ../images/omnia_NFS_mount_fcfs.png

-**What to do after a control plane reboot?**

-1. Once the control plane reboots, wait for 10-15 minutes to allow all k8s pods and services to come up.
-This can be verified using:

- ``kubectl get pods  all-namespaces``

-2. If the pods do not come up, check ``/var/log/omnia/startup_omnia/startup_omnia_yyyy-mm-dd-HHMMSS.log`` for more information.

-3. Cobbler profiles are not persistent across reboots.
-The latest profile will be available post-reboot based on the values of ``provision_os`` and ``iso_file_path`` in ``base_vars.yml``.
-Re-run ``provision.yml`` with different values for ``provision_os`` and ``iso_file_path`` to restore the profiles.

-4. Devices that have had their IP assigned dynamically via DHCP may get assigned new IPs.
-This in turn can cause duplicate entries for the same device on AWX.
-Clusters may also show inconsistency and ambiguity.

-**Why is permission denied when executing the ``idrac.yml`` file or other .yml files from AWX?**

-**Potential Cause**: The "PermissionError: [Errno 13] Permission denied" error is displayed if you have used the ansible-vault decrypt or encrypt commands.

-**Resolution**:

-* Update permissions on the relevant .yml using ``chmod 664 <filename>.yml``

-It is recommended that the ansible-vault view or edit commands are used and not the ansible-vault decrypt or encrypt commands.

-**What to do if the network CIDR entry of iDRAC IP in /etc/exports file is missing:**

-* Add an additional network CIDR range of iDRAC IPs in the */etc/exports* file if the iDRAC IP is not in the management network range provided in base_vars.yml.

-**What to do if a custom ISO file is not present on the device:**

-* Re-run the *provision.yml* file.

-**What to do if the management_station_ip.txt file under provision_idrac/files folder is missing:**

-* Re-run the *provision.yml* file.

-**The provisioning of PowerEdge servers failed.
-How do I clean up before starting over?**

-1. Delete the respective iDRAC IP addresses from the *provisioned_idrac_inventory* on the AWX UI or delete the *provisioned_idrac_inventory* to delete the iDRAC IP addresses of all the servers in the cluster.
-2. Launch the iDRAC template from the AWX UI.

 **What to do if PowerVault throws the error: ``Error: The specified disk is not available. - Unavailable disk (0.x) in disk range '0.x-x'``:**

 1. Verify that the disk in question is not part of any pool: ``show disks``